On the subject of Pseudonyms

-Next, I list guest appearances in specific chapters, for whom I also found preferred to give pseudonyms.
+Next I list guest appearances in specific chapters, to whom I also preferred to give pseudonyms.

 Character in chapters 12, False Accusation, and Chapter 19, Fraternal Emotions:

-- Myths and legends have different interpretations in accordance with the point of view.
-Tiburcio Vasquez, in the nineteenth century California was accused of thieving, but at the same time, he was seen by others in a more positive light.
-We shall never know
+- Myths and legends have different interpretations according to one’s point of view.
+In the 19th century California Tiburcio Vasques was accused of thieving, but at the same time he was seen by others in a more positive light.
+We shall never

-for sure, as it is the case with many folklores.
+know for sure, as is the case with much folklore.

 Characters in chapter 20, entitled Devilish Dance:

-Tonius Yare masks are the most frequently worn.
-But, does a fierce appearance hides a dreadful soul?
+The Tonius Yare masks are the most frequently worn.
+But does a fierce appearance hide a dreadful soul?
 Not necessarily.
-The whole purpose of wearing a devilish mask is to conceal all thoughts and traits.
+The whole purpose of wearing a devilish mask is to conceal all thoughts

-The She-Yare masks, are choices specifically for the women, who apparently grin to hide their real selves, or their dark thoughts.
+for the women, who apparently grin to hide their real selves or their dark thoughts.

-there come “The Three Marys”, that form the background unison chorus.
+Finally come “The Three Marys” who form the background unison chorus.
 They are represented by the three-headed eagle of the apocalypse.
-This image is a part of the second book of Esdras, or the hidden book, which points to the
+This image is a part of the second book of Esdras, or the hidden book, which points to forthcoming

 Character in in chapter 21, entitled The Second Front:

-In the Greek Mythology, the Hydra of Lerna is a serpentine
+In Greek Mythology the Hydra of Lerna is a serpentine water monster who dwelt

 Characters in chapter 33, entitled Mendacity:

-Apate Pithos is a woman who gets involved in a convoluted plot aimed at extracting fortune from Persephone.
-After years of scheming, she fails to see any material profit from these plans.
+Apate Pithos is a woman who gets involved in a convoluted plot aimed at extracting a fortune from Persephone.
+After years of scheming she fails to see any material profit from these plans.

 As Apate in mythology is the embodiment of deceit, and Pithos is the Greek name of a large storage container, Apate Pithos represents a body of trickery and pretence.

-Eduard Dolos was Apate’s lover who first hatched the devilish plans aimed against Persephone.
+Eduard Dolos Oswald was Apate’s lover who first hatched the devilish plans aimed against Persephone.

 In Greek mythology Dolos was the spirit of guile, who was an apprentice of the Titan Prometheus.
-He became a known for his skill when he made a statue of Veritas in clay, in order to trick people into thinking that
+He became a known for his skill when he made a statue of Veritas in clay and tricked people into thinking it

-it was stone statue.
+was a stone statue.
 His Roman equivalent is Mendacius.